bkrpub/EngineRoom/README.markdown

 EngineRoom is primarily targeted at Objective-C developers on Mac OS X and iOS with some support for C on GNU/Linux and Solaris.

-The OS X version is most actively maintained.
+The OS X version is maintained very actively.
 The iOS version is usable but needs more work.
 Linux and Solaris are working but lack support code because I do not currently use them.
 A windows port (and maintainer) would be very welcome, please contact me if you are interested.
 I try to provide support for (Objective-)C++ but I don't use the language.